jelson/mohai/README.md

   (e.g. [PrusaSlicer](https://www.prusa3d.com/prusaslicer/)), drag the
   gcode file to OctoPrint and print.
 (I have a Prusa i3 Mk3.)

-The conversion process took a minute or two.
-The bottleneck was the
-printer: it took about 8 minutes to print a medallion face, plus a couple minutes extra to wait for the cooling, cleaning, and reheating cycle between prints.
+The conversion process from paper to STL took two to three minutes.
+The bottleneck was the printer: it took about 8 minutes to print a medallion face, plus a couple minutes extra to wait for the cooling, cleaning, and reheating cycle between prints.
 If I were doing this event again, I'd definitely want more than one printer.

 ### Molding